cs79/qfatk/plan/plan.md

 ## data storage
 - not needed for canned per se
 - start with csv for scraped
-- look for longer term web / db-based format to call FROM using tooling
+- look for longer term web / db-based format to call FROM using tooling (mysql, hdf5, etc.)

 ## data tooling
 - pandas, numpy, usual scientific python suspects